mangpo/greenthumb/README.md

 accept-higher-count: 0.000457  << rate of accepting mutated programs with higher cost

 // This second part summarizes the charateristics of the best program found so far.
+// This section only appears if the superoptimizer found better program(s).
 =============== SUMMARY ===============
 cost:	3            << cost of the best program found so far
 len:	3            << length of the best program found so far